 *Signs and symptoms compiled from the National Heart Lung and Blood Institute.

 Although chest pain is the most common symptom of a man's heart attack, women often experience vague chest discomfort frequently described as pressure, burning, tightness or an ache.

 Additional heart attack signs or symptoms common in women may include:

 If you or someone you're with has chest discomfort, especially with one or more of the other signs, call 9-1-1 right away.

-Long Beach Memorial, Orange Coast Memorial and Saddleback Memorial emergency departments are designated cardiac receiving centers (ST Elevation Myocardial Infarction (STEMI) Center).
+Long Beach, Orange Coast and Saddleback Medical Centers emergency departments are designated cardiac receiving centers (ST Elevation Myocardial Infarction (STEMI) Center).
 Individuals experiencing heart attack symptoms will be taken by emergency medical response teams to a STEMI Center.
-STEMI Centers provide cardiac expertise 24-hours-a-day, seven days-a-week.
+STEMI Centers provide cardiac expertise 24-hours-a-day, seven-days-a-week.

 There are certain risk factors that cannot change, such as heredity, ethnicity and age.
 However, many risk factors can be changed to lower the overall risk of coronary artery disease.